howlowck/PowerBI-visuals/Tutorial/@Types.md

 For more in depth details about @types, visit the package page on npm. [@types Documentation](https://www.npmjs.com/~types)

 ## Add Typings to your Project
-To install types for d3 at version 3.5 (the most recent version supported by pbiviz) as a dev dependency, run the following command.
+To install types for d3 at version 5.x as a dev dependency, run the following command.

 ```
 // install d3 typings
-npm install @types/d3@3.5 --save-dev
+npm install @types/d3@5 --save-dev
 ```

 You should now have an @types directory in your node modules.